christian-posta/apollo-openwire-examples/jms-example-message-browser/readme.md

 ## Running the Examples

+Run these steps in order:

-In one terminal window run:
+1. In one terminal window run:

-    mvn -Pconsumer

-In another terminal window run:

     mvn -Pproducer

+2. In another terminal window run:

+    mvn -Pbrowser